Energy is a human right. Utility shutoffs must stop.

 Alabama's gas shutoffs show what deep inequity looks like

 Stat: Alabama shut off gas to 10.05% of gas customers in 2024 about 5x the national gas shutoff rate (2.23%).
 Arkansas, Mississippi, Tennessee, and Oklahoma all have gas shutoff rates above 5%.
-In Southeast Alabama, the Dothan municipal utility holds a shameful national distinction as the only utility (that we know of) to exceed one shutoff per household (104% rate) over a 12-month period.

-Why this matters: This is what the system looks like where there is almost no effective regulation.
+Why this matters: This is what the system looks like when there is almost no effective regulation.
 Gas is heat.
 Gas is hot water.
 Gas fuels the stove that feeds the kids.
-The people on the other side of the shutoff valve are disproportionately Black, disproportionately poor, and disproportionately in the South.
+8 The people on the other side of the shutoff valve are disproportionately Black, disproportionately poor, and disproportionately in the South.
 The pattern is not an accident.

 Insight 09 of 10